Kishore Shinde

 She has also represented in first ever women's kabaddi league Women's Kabaddi Challenge by Pro Kabaddi in the year 2016.
-In this tournament she was part of team Fire Birds which was led by Kabaddi star Mamatha Poojary (captain of the team).
+In this tournament she was part of team Fire Birds which was led by Kabaddi star Mamatha Poojary.
 The Fire Birds lost in finals against the Storm Queens led by Tejaswini Bai.

 Kishori Shinde was No 1 defender of the tournament by 15 Successful Tackle points.